CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Replace an email address mention in a comment with the associated user's display name.

-Change Conditions: When enabled, internal email addresses will be replaced in file comments with the user's display name - preventing email notification.
+Change Conditions: When enabled internal email addresses will be replaced in file comments with the user's display name which prevents email notification.

 ### Preserve Modified Date <a name="persmodda"></a>
 {: .no_toc }